 Leverage Matching Gifts from Your Workplace

 Many companies match charitable gifts made by their employees, retirees and directors.
 Please consult your company’s human resources department to learn more about how your workplace matches charitable contributions to hospitals, and how you might be able to increase the value of your individual donation in this way.

 Monthly donors provide reliable support that helps the TAA continue its mission all year.
 To set up a monthly gift, please visit our donation page on our website at www.tourette.org.

-To learn more about any of the above ways to give, please contact the Development Office at 718.224.2999.
+To learn more about any of the above ways to give, please contact the Development department at 888-4-TOURET or email [email protected].